Saudi-US

 Indications

-undertaking serious self-reviews regarding the results of traditional
+are clear: the young leader, along with his cabinet, is undertaking serious self-reviews of the results of traditional

 strategies and the requirements of modern ones.
 Even though this is in its